rahulkr099/Obsidian-Vault/Full Stack Mini Projects/DSA Roadmap for Startups.md

 # 🟢 **SECTION 1 — ARRAYS (10 Questions)**

 These ALWAYS appear.
 1. Find the maximum number in an array
 2. Find the minimum number in an array
 3. Reverse an array
 4. Remove duplicates from array
 5. Find the second largest number
 6. Check if array is sorted
 7. Move all zeros to the end
 8. Merge two sorted arrays
 9. Rotate array by k positions
 10. Find missing number in array of 1 to n

 ---

 # 🟢 **SECTION 2 — STRINGS (8 Questions)**

 Startups LOVE string questions.
 11. Reverse a string
 12. Check if string is palindrome
 13. Count vowels in a string
 14. Find the first non-repeating character
 15. Check if two strings are anagrams
 16. Remove all digits from a string
 17. Longest word in a sentence
 18. Capitalize each word in a sentence

 ---

 # 🟢 **SECTION 3 — HASHMAP & LOGIC (7 Questions)**

 This is the MOST important section.
 19. Two-sum problem
 20. Character frequency map
 21. Most frequent element in array
 22. Majority element (simple version)
 23. Find duplicate characters in string
 24. Find intersection of two arrays
 25. Count occurrences of each word in a sentence

 ---

 # 🟢 **SECTION 4 — SORTING & SEARCHING (6 Questions)**

 26. Sort array of numbers
 27. Sort array of strings by length
 28. Sort array of objects by age or score
 29. Binary search in sorted array
 30. Find floor/ceil of a number in sorted array
 31. Find k-th largest element (sorting version)

 ---

 # 🟢 **SECTION 5 — 2-POINTER TECHNIQUE (4 Questions)**

 32. Check if a pair exists with given sum
 33. Remove duplicates from sorted array (in-place)
 34. Find the closest pair sum
 35. Partition negative and positive numbers

 ---

 # 🟢 **SECTION 6 — SLIDING WINDOW (Easy Version) (3 Questions)**

 36. Maximum sum subarray of size k
 37. Minimum subarray length with sum ≥ target
 38. Longest substring without repeating characters (easy logic)

 ---

 # 🟢 **SECTION 7 — OBJECT / JS LOGIC QUESTIONS (6 Questions)**

 Interviewers LOVE these.
 39. Flatten nested array
 40. Deep copy vs shallow copy example
 41. Convert array to object (key → value)
 42. Group objects by category

-43. Get unique values from array of objects
+43. Get unique values from array of object
 44. Chunk an array into size k

 ---